Chalwk/HALO-SCRIPT-PROJECTS/docs/knowledge_base/vps_guides/linux_vps_guide.md

       ```
       127.0.0.1:5901
       ```
-    * Enter the VNC password you created earlier.
+    * Enter the VNC password you created in step 5.
     * Click **Connect**.
 You should now see the XFCE desktop of your VPS.

 > ⚠️ Important: BitVise must remain connected as `haloadmin` while using TightVNC Viewer.
 If you disconnect SSH, the VNC tunnel will close.

----

-**Current Step 8 (SSH Hardening)** → becomes Step 9, and all subsequent steps increment by 1.

-You might also add a tiny note at the end of Step 7:

-> **Note:** Because the VNC server is bound to `localhost`, you must connect via an SSH tunnel using BitVise C2S forwarding (see next step).

 ---